Yang Feng (statistician): Honors and recognition

 In 2016, Feng received an National Science Foundation CAREER Award.

 In 2017, Feng became an elected member of the International Statistical Institute (ISI).

 In 2022, he was elected a Fellow of the American Statistical Association (ASA) “for development of effective, practical, and efficient statistical methods that are backed by theory and are relevant and accessible to practitioners; for wide dissemination of methods in publicly available software; and for outstanding teaching.”

 In 2023, he was named a Fellow of the Institute of Mathematical Statistics (IMS) "for outstanding contributions to high-dimensional statistics, nonparametric statistics, social network analysis, and statistical machine learning; for statistical software development; and for dedicated service to the profession."

 Editorial service

-Feng has served in editorial positions at several leading journals in statistics.
-He will serve as Reviews Editor for the Journal of the American Statistical Association and for The American Statistician for the 2026–2028 term.
+Feng has held editorial positions at several leading statistics journals.
+He currently serves as Reviews Editor for the Journal of the American Statistical Association and for The American Statistician for the 2026–2028 term.
 He has also served as Associate Editor for journals including: